Bergvca/string_grouper/README.md

 * ***min_similarity***: The minimum cosine similarity for two strings to be considered a match.
     Defaults to `0.8`
 * ***number_of_processes***: The number of processes used by the cosine similarity calculation.
-Defaults to `1 - number of cores on a machine.`
+Defaults to `number of cores on a machine - 1.`

 ## Installing